joonaspessi/AdventOfCode2021/README.md

 - Populated hashmap keys with all crab positions just iterating through all final positions and cumulating the needed fuel
 - Struggled to find an answer to part two.
 Decided to do unit test to calculate fuel consumption.
 - Seems that part02 implementation is quite slow and it could be improved by adding memoization to fuel consumption calculation
+- Improved the performance by using [arithmetic progression](https://en.wikipedia.org/wiki/Arithmetic_progression)